Theys96/PatternRec/README.md

 # PatternRec
-Repository for University of Groninge course "Pattern Recognition"
+Repository for University of Groningen course "Pattern Recognition".